Embellishment Deconstructed: Silk Georgette FlowersSusan Khalje uncovers one method used to create embellished fabric with fabric blooms.

-A strip of silk georgette, cut on the cross-grain, had been machine-stitched to the dupioni with undulating stitches to form the flower petals.
+The silk georgette strip, cut on the cross-grain, had been machine-stitched to the dupioni with undulating stitches to mimic and form flower petals.

 A large flower takes a cross-grain strip of silk georgette, about 1 inch wide and about 6 inches long.
 It is sewn into a circle with slight undulations in the stitching that form the shape of the petals.

-Simply overlap the georgette strip ends after the circle is stitched with the raw edge folded to the inside.
+The georgette strip ends were simply overlapped after the circle wass stitched with the raw edge folded to the inside.
 Notice the fold at the bottom of the photograph.

 The georgette is pulled gently to the flower’s center and stitched into place.
 This is where you can appreciate that silk georgette is the perfect fabric for this treatment; it’s prepleated, and its texture gives lovely dimension to the flowers.

-Finally, add the small wooden beads to the center of the flower.
-How charming!
+Finally, the small wooden beads were added to the center of the flower.
+How charming.

 Have you ever taken apart an embellishment to learn how it was made?
 Have you come across a similar embellishment before?
 If so, were you able to re-create it?
 If you plan on using this technique, to which garments would you apply it?